francescobarbieri/francescobarbieri.me/posts/why-everyone-should-blog1.md

 ---
-title: 'Why everyone should blog'
+title: 'Why everyone should blog? here the answers'
 date: '2020-01-01'
 tag: 'General'
 preview: 'This is a nice preview'